DEveL0perLuckY/WeatherForcast/README.md

 - Axios: A promise-based HTTP client for making HTTP requests.
 - Expo: An open-source platform for making universal native apps for Android, iOS, and the web with JavaScript and React.
 - react-native-toast-message: A toast message component for React Native apps.

+## Features

+- Select Country: Users can select their country from a list of available countries.
+- Select City: After selecting a country, users can choose a city from the list of cities in that country.
+- View Weather: Users can view the current weather details of the selected city, including temperature, humidity, wind speed, and more.

 ## Installation